+It consists of a two-layer structure made up of Metropolitan Municipalities as well as several District Municipalities.
+For the election of the Provincial Council members, each District is an electoral district.
 For the election of the Mayor and the members of the Municipal Council, every town is an electoral district.
 The electoral district in the election of the Metropolitan Mayor is composed of boundaries of metropolitan municipality.

-14.For local elections, two different voting systems are used: Mayors are elected according to a first-past-the-post system, while Municipal and Provincial Councillors are elected according to a proportional representation system with a ten per cent electoral threshold, with seats allocated through the D'Hondt method.10 On the level of villages and neighbourhoods, Mukhtars together with members of Alderman Councils are elected on a single ballot by the first-past-the-post system.11
+14. For local elections, two different voting systems are used: Mayors are elected according to a first-past-the-post system, while Municipal and Provincial Councillors are elected according to a proportional representation system with a ten per cent electoral threshold, with seats allocated through the D'Hondt method.
+On the level of villages and neighbourhoods, Mukhtars together with members of Alderman Councils are elected on a single ballot by the first-past-the-post system.